 The information contained within the document refers to policies and procedures for managing summative assessment.
-For advice on managing different assessment types not described here please consult with the Director of Student Registry Services, University of London Worldwide.
+For advice on managing different assessment types not described here please consult with the Director of Student Registry Services, University of London Worldwide and/or the Chief Executive Officer, School of Advanced Study.

-These Guidelines for Examinations apply to all online and distance learning programmes offered through the University of London Worldwide.
+These Guidelines for Examinations apply to all online and distance learning programmes offered through the University of London Worldwide and on-campus postgraduate taught programmes offered through the School of Advanced Study.
 For some programmes different arrangements from the normal procedures apply.
 Where this is the case, the different arrangements are clearly highlighted in the appropriate section of this document.